City Index vs BlackBull Markets Comparison

 How do City Index and BlackBull Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

 City Index requires a minimum deposit of £100.00, while BlackBull Markets requires a minimum deposit of $0.
-From our testing we found City Index offers spreads of 1.1 (August 2021), while BlackBull Markets offers spreads of 0.845 (October, 2021).
-City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where BlackBull Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas BlackBull Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, City Index or BlackBull Markets?
+Which broker offers more tradeable asset classes, City Index or BlackBull Markets?

 Can I trade cryptocurrency with City Index or BlackBull Markets?